 One extra adventure [a]: Seeing Hawaii from the Sky!

 If time is your bottleneck on Hawaii, consider using it on a Helicopter tour to see as many of the Big Island Highlights.
-Seeing Hawaii from birds eye perspective is arguably one of the best ways to spend your bucks if you only have one day.
+Seeing Hawaii from birds eye perspective is one of the best ways to spend your money if you only have one day.
 Read more about Helicopter Tours on Hawaii.

 If you like to spend you day in leisure on a white or black sand beach, don’t forget to rent some snorkeling equipment and to take sunscreen!